sudlab/iCLIPlib/README.rst

 Also useful is
    * TranscriptCoordInterconverter - as class for converting genomic coordinates to transcript ones

-In addition to this are implementations for a number of published algorythms:
+In addition to this are implementations for a number of published analyses:
-   * pentamer_enrichment - for looking for enriched kmers compared to randomised profiles
+   * kmer_enrichment - for looking for enriched kmers compared to randomised profiles
    * meta_gene - calculate a meta gene profile
    * get_crosslink_fdr_by_randomisation - find significantly crosslinked bases by comparison to randomised profiles

 and a number of scripts that implement example analyses.

-The requirements are CGAT, pysam, numpy and pandas.
+The requirements are CGAT, pysam, numpy, bxpython and pandas.
 The pipeline has numerous other requirements.

 The documents are currently in the docs folder and in the code.
 Look out for them on readthedocs very soon.